Balanitis: Complications

-Cause
+Causes

-Inflammation has many possible causes, including irritation by environmental substances, physical trauma, and infection such as bacterial, viral, or fungal.
-Some of these infections are sexually transmitted diseases.
+Inflammation has many possible causes, including irritation by environmental substances, certain medications, physical trauma, and infection such as bacterial, viral, or fungal.
+Some of these infections are sexually transmitted, however a yeast infection, Candida balanitis, is generally not categorized as such.

-It is less common among people who are circumcised, as in many cases, a dysfunction of the foreskin is a causal or contributing factor.
+It is less common among males who are circumcised; in many cases, a dysfunction of the foreskin is a causal or contributing factor.
 Both not enough cleaning and too much cleaning can cause problems.
-Diabetes can make balanitis more likely, especially if the blood sugar is poorly controlled.

-It is important to exclude other causes of similar symptoms such as penile cancer.

 Diagnosis

 Diagnosis may include careful identification of the cause with the aid of a good patient history, swabs and cultures, and pathological examination of a biopsy.